-The subject site is located near New Cut Road at the current terminus of Auburn Woods Road, and consists of portions of two contiguous lots.
-The applicant proposes to rezone the site in order to construct a new 25-lot single-family subdivision.
-A portion of the site is not proposed to be rezoned and is retained as a residual lot.
+The subject site is located between Manslick Road and 3rd Street Road north of the intersection with Wisertown Road, and consists of portions of eight contiguous parcels.
+The applicant proposes to rezone the site in order to construct a new 83-lot single-family subdivision.